 The Hidden Ceiling Keeping Freelancers and Creatives Stuck: You Didn’t Build a Business.
 You Built a Job With a Flexible Dress Code.

 I have a lot of friends who do similar work as me.
 Social media managers, freelancers, creatives juggling a handful of clients while hustling day and night.
-We’ll meet for a coffee or a Thursday night drink to talk shop, and lately they’ve all been asking me the same question:
+We’ll meet for a coffee or a Thursday night happy hour to talk shop, and lately they’ve all been asking me the same question:

 “How do I take on more?”

 A lot of freelancers think they escaped corporate ceilings, but in reality they just rebuilt one with prettier branding, late-night editing sessions, and no PTO.
 If your business completely depends on your personal output, you didn’t build a company.
 You built yourself a job with a flexible dress code.
-Somewhere along the way, hustle culture got rebranded as independence.
+The truth is, the “girlboss freelancer” model is broken.

 The uncomfortable truth is that a lot of freelancers didn’t build freedom; they built businesses that emotionally depend on them being overwhelmed.
 Somewhere along the way, exhaustion became proof that the business was “working.”
 And the more hats you wear — creative director, strategist, social media manager, editor, account manager — the more important you feel.
 But in reality, you’re not scaling your expertise, you’re diluting it.
 You become a jack of all trades and a master of burnout.